The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: MaNGA Data

 Specifically, we use galaxies in the Primary, Secondary, or Color-Enhanced samples as described by \citet{wake17a}.
 We use the subsampled Secondary sample, which we identify as galaxies with a selection weight {\tt ESRWEIGHT} $> 0$; this cut eliminates 515 galaxies.
 The final sample contains 9,029 galaxies.
 When we need black hole masses we further cut the sample to stellar velocity dispersions $\sigma_e>60$ km~s$^{-1}$, as measured by DAP within 1 $R_e$, which leaves 5,678 galaxies.

-Figure \ref{fig:mssfr} shows the Pipe3D stellar masses and sSFRs for the sample of 9,029 galaxies.
-The red symbols show the galaxies with AGN detections (see details on selection below), and the black symbols show the galaxies with AGN detection thresholds.
+Figure \ref{fig:mssfr} shows the Pipe3D stellar masses and specific SFRs (sSFRs) for the sample of 9,029 galaxies.
+The red symbols show the galaxies with AGN detections (see details on the selection below), and the black symbols show the galaxies with AGN detection thresholds.